emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 ## Chapter 4

 - (Topic 23: Design by Contract) Have you ever worked with a code generation tool that lets you [design by contract](https://en.wikipedia.org/wiki/Design_by_contract)?
 Did you use it, and how effective was it?
-- (Topic 23: Design by Contract) Not really for discussion, but curious if any could figure out why Exercise 15 (p.112) was included in this topic.
-Maybe just an editing mistake?
 - (Topic 24: Dead Programs Tell No Lies) In a web API world where exceptions can propagate to other services, how do you feel about the "crash early" tip?
 Where _should_ exceptions be handled?
-- (Topic 25: Assertive Programming) Has your team adopted Nullaway and Error Prone broadly?
+- (Topic 25: Assertive Programming) Does your organization use linters or pre-compiler steps to help avoidHas your team adopted Nullaway and Error Prone broadly?
 Have you addressed Error Prone warnings?
 Have you turned any of those warnings into errors?

 ## Chapter 5